sharispe/sm-tools-evaluation/README.md

 #### Dataset

-The Dataset associated to this test is contained in the directory /data/go
+The dataset associated to this test is contained in the directory /data/go
-(please download the dataset from LINK_TO_THE_DATASET)
+(please download the dataset from TODO: ADD LINK_TO_THE_DATASET)

 ##### Gene Ontology

-The version of the Gene Ontology used for this test is the lite version of 2013 03 02 (which can be downloaded at ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/)
+The version of the Gene Ontology used for this test is the lite version of 2013 03 02 (contained in the dataset but can also be downloaded at ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/)

 GOSim & GoSemSim depends on the GO.db package proposed by Bioconductor and are therefore constrained to be used with the version associated to Bioconductor.
-The version of Bioiconductor which has been used in this test is version 2.12 see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/GO.db/man/GO.db.pdf for details regarding the information relative to the GO loaded in Bioconductor 2.12.
+The version of Bioiconductor which has been used in this test is version see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/GO.db/man/GO.db.pdf for details regarding the information relative to the GO loaded in Bioconductor 2.12.

-FastSemSim loads any GO specified in OBO-XML and the SML is able to load the OWL and RDF-XML and OBO formatted versions.
+FastSemSim loads any GO specified in OBO-XML and the SML is able to load the OWL/RDF-XML and OBO formatted versions.

-Downloads (ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/):
 The file which have been used for this tests are
 * go_20130302-termdb.obo-xml.gz	3.7 MB	3/4/13 10:35:00 AM
 * go_20130302-termdb.owl.gz	3.7 MB	3/4/13 10:35:00 AM

-They can be found in the directory /data/go/onto
+They can be found in the directory `/data/go/onto` or at ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/
 ##### Annotations

-GOSim and GOSemSim rely on the annotations defined in the R package org.Hs.eg.GO.
+GOSim and GOSemSim rely on the GO annotations defined in the R package org.Hs.eg.GO.
+See http://www.bioconductor.org/packages/2.12/data/annotation/manuals/org.Hs.eg.db/man/org.Hs.eg.db.pdf for more information on the version of the annotations used.

 FastSemSim and the SML rely on GAF or plain annotations files.
+We encountered difficulties to download GAF file associated to the annotations corresponding to the one loaded in the R package on which rely GOSim and GOSemSim.
-In order to ensure that the annotations used for the evaluation are the same, we created a dump of org.Hs.eg.GO using the R script named dump_orgHsegGO.R. (/scripts/go/) see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/org.Hs.eg.db/man/org.Hs.eg.db.pdf for more information on the version of the annotations used.
+In order to ensure that the annotations used for the evaluation are the same, we created a dump of org.Hs.eg.GO using the R script named dump_orgHsegGO.R. (`/scripts/go/`).
+This script generates a TSV file containing the GO annotation for all human genes.

-The format required for the SML to import TSV file is sligthly different, the conversion is made using the script changeDumpAnnotationTSVFormat.py
+The format required for the SML to import TSV file is slightly different from the one used by FastSemSim.
+The conversion of the dump generated by the R script has been made using the script changeDumpAnnotationTSVFormat.py (`/scripts/go/`)

-The annotation dump can be found at /resources/data/go/annot:
+The annotation dumps used in the tests can be found at `/resources/data/go/annot`:
 * dump_orgHsegGO.tsv
 * dump_orgHsegGO_sml.tsv